Investors who want to open a cryptocurrency company in Czech Republic

 .
 The city has a very well developed infrastructure for cryptocurrency users

-was the first city that opened a café where clients could pay only in Bitcoin
+was the first city that opened a coffee shop where clients could pay only in Bitcoin.

 Cryptocurrency regulations in Czech Republic